yan3321/yan3321/README.md

 [![currentProjects](./img/Icon_LinkedIn.png)](https://linkedin.com/in/yan3321) [![currentProjects](./img/Icon_Behance.png)](https://behance.net/yan3321)

 Hey there, I'm **Tan Jun Yan**, but I usually go by **Yan**!
+I'm a Malaysian dude that markets myself as a developer, designer, and voice artist.
+I currently work as a full-time Software Developer with FashionValet.
-I'm a Malaysian guy currently pursuing a diploma in ICT and software engineering at Asia Pacific University (APU).
+I previously pursued a diploma in ICT and software engineering at Asia Pacific University (APU), and currently awaiting graduation.

-## Current Projects
+## Former Projects

 ![currentProjects](./img/CurrentProjects_128.png)

 ### Libramex

 A web-based library management system (LMS) for educational institutions.
 Written in HTML/CSS/JS and PHP.
-Being developed as part of a university assignment with 2 other skilled coursemates.

 ### Vezel

 An AI chatbot solely focused on transport in biology, another university assignment.
-Working on it with the same 2 coursemates!

 ### Apudis